alokVerma749/ineuron-assignment/README.md

 Javascript is programming language that can be used as a replacement of any other language.
 It can be used for fullstack web development.
-But originally JS is developed for enhancing the frontend of a webpage and now it enriched with a lot of functionalities(like OOPS, API DEVELOPMENT,ETC) so that it used for `fullstack web-development`.
+But originally JS is developed for enhancing the frontend of a webpage and now it enriched with a lot of functionalities(like OOPS, API DEVELOPMENT,ETC) so that it can be used for `fullstack web-development`.
 </b></details>

 <details>